 - 48. The retainer is intended to ensure that capacity remains at an ASEP for Shipper Users to obtain at a later date.
 In the event that the capacity is not obtained later the retention of capacity may have resulted in unnecessary investment as a result of lost substitution opportunities.
 Conversely, if capacity is booked at the ASEP where the retainer was taken out, the retainer will have represented genuine future requirements so it is appropriate that the retention charge is refunded in this case. - 49.
 As the retainer ensures that capacity remains at an ASEP for any Shipper User to obtain; the retainer does not create any rights over the capacity; the Shipper User granted the retainer shall receive a refund (other than in the circumstances defined in paragraph 53) regardless of which Shipper User is subsequently allocated the retained capacity. - 50.
-Except as defined in paragraph 52 below, for the purposes of triggering refunds the retainer will apply for a default period of 12 months commencing 42 months after the QSEC auction that follows the retainer window in which the retainer is granted.
-42 months was the default lead-time for the release of Incremental Obligated Entry Capacity and hence was, and remains, the earliest time from which substitution can take place.
-Hence for a refund to apply in respect of a retainer taken out in January 2015 capacity must, subject to paragraphs 52 and 53, be allocated at the relevant ASEP for at least one month or quarter in the period Oct 2018 to Sept 2019. - 51.
-Where any capacity covered by a retainer with the default Y+4 tag, is allocated to any Shipper User in a QSEC or AMSEC auction, or allocated pursuant to a PARCA, a refund of the retention fee will be made.
-For example, for a retainer taken out in January 2015 would result in a refund where an allocation at the relevant ASEP is made pursuant to QSEC in 201511, 2016 and 2017, and AMSEC in 2018 and 2019. - 52.
-Where, in accordance with paragraph 30, a retainer is tagged to Y+5 or Y+6, for the purposes of triggering refunds the retainer will apply for a period of 12 months commencing 54 or 66 months (see Diagram 1), respectively, after the QSEC auction that follows the retainer window in which the retainer is granted.
-Hence for a refund to apply in respect of a Y+6 "tagged" retainer taken out in January 2015 capacity must be allocated at the relevant ASEP for at least one quarter in year Y+6 i.e. in the period Oct 2020 to Sept 2021. - 53.
-Where any capacity covered by a retainer, as defined in paragraph 52 above, is allocated, a refund will only be made if the retained capacity is allocated:
+Except as defined in paragraph 52 below, for the purposes of triggering refunds the retainer will apply for a default period of 12 months commencing 42 months after the QSEC and Annual Yearly auction that follows the retainer window in which the retainer is granted.
+For a refund to apply in respect of a retainer taken out in January 2017 capacity must, subject to paragraphs 52 and 53, be allocated at the relevant ASEP for at least one month or quarter in the period Oct 2020 to Sept 2021. - 51.
+Where any capacity covered by a retainer with the default Y+4 tag, is allocated to any Shipper User in a QSEC or AMSEC auction, allocated pursuant to a PARCA, or allocated to any Shipper User in an Annual Yearly or Quarterly Auction, a refund of the retention fee will be made.
+For example, a retainer taken out in January 2017 would result in a refund where an allocation at the relevant ASEP is made pursuant to QSEC in 201714, 2018 or 2019, or AMSEC in 2020 or 2021 or allocated pursuant to a PARCA.
+Similarly, a retainer taken out at an IP ASEP in January 2017 would result in a refund where an allocation at the relevant IP ASEP is made pursuant to an Annual Yearly Auction in 201714, 2018, 2019 or 2020 or an Annual Quarterly Auction in 2020.

-11 A refund following the QSEC in the year in which a retainer is taken out will be effected by not raising an invoice for the retainer, or by issuing simultaneous invoice and refund.

-- (a).
+- 52. Where, in accordance with paragraph 30, a retainer is tagged to Y+5 or Y+6, for the purposes of triggering refunds the retainer will apply for a period of 12 months commencing 54 or 66 months (see Diagram 1), respectively, after the QSEC auction that follows the retainer window in which the retainer is granted.
+Hence for a refund to apply in respect of a Y+6 "tagged" retainer taken out in January 2017 capacity must be allocated at the relevant ASEP for at least one quarter in year Y+6 i.e. in the period Oct 2022 to Sept 2023. - 53.
+Where any capacity covered by a retainer, as defined in paragraph 52 above, is allocated, a refund will only be made if the retained capacity is allocated: - (a).
 In the year the retainer is taken out; to any other Shipper User; - (b).
 In the year following that defined in (a); to the relevant Shipper User; or - (c).
 In the case of a retainer with a Y+6 tag, in the year following that defined in (b); to the relevant Shipper User.

-Hence for a Y+6 tagged retainer taken out in January 2015 a refund can only be triggered by:
+Hence for a Y+6 tagged retainer taken out in January 2017 a refund can only be triggered by: